divya-00/Dmoviesonline/README.md

 This project is licensed under the terms of the [MIT license](LICENSE).
-Copyright © rights are reserved, made with :heart: DeviDivyaSri Perni.
+Copyright © rights are reserved, made with :heart: Devi Divya Sri Perni.